Generic selectors

 I present very occasionally as a keynote, workshop leader, and panellist, at local, national and international events.

-I’m always happy to be invited to do things, but my capacity is currently extremely limited, as I balance work commitments and bringing up two young children.
+I’m always happy to be asked to do things, but my capacity is currently limited, as I balance work commitments and bringing up three young children.
 If you’re looking for someone to lead training in your school, I’m likely to nudge you towards this site.
 It contains videos showing most of the training I have done for schools, it will cost you less than a day of my time, and it gives all your staff access for a full year instead of a single day.

 Contact